MARIPOLDATA READING GROUPS

 The MARIPOLDATA Reading Group welcomed Prof. Dr Achim Schlüter, Department Head (Social Sciences) and Working Group Leader (Institutional and Behavioural Economics) at the Leibniz Centre for Tropical Marine Research and Professor for Social Systems and Ecological Economics at Jacobs University to present his article Broadening the perspective on ocean privatizations: an interdisciplinary social science enquiry (Schlüter et al., 2020).

-"Science-Policy Interfaces" in United Nations negotiations - MARIPOLDATA Reading Group - October 28, 2020
+"Science-Policy Interfaces" in United Nations negotiations, with Christine Gaebel - MARIPOLDATA Reading Group - 28.10.2020

 Date: 28 October 2020